zaripych/ts-deps/README.md

 npm run check
 ```

-The build and all below commands are included into `check`.
+The `build` and other commands listed below are included into `check`.

-To check your code for Type Script errors we can run:
+So, to check your code for Type Script errors we can run:

 ```
 npm run type-check
 ```

-The linting is executed as part of the `check` script.
-We can run it separately:
+Linting:

 ```
 npm run lint